-Eli's books are frequently used texts in a variety of classes, including Disability Studies, Queer Studies, Gender/Women's Studies, and, even, Composition 101.
+Eli’s books are frequently used texts in a variety of classes, including Disability Studies, Queer Studies, Women and Gender Studies, Social Work, Health Humanities, and Composition 101.
 Eli is available to speak, present, lead discussion, and/or read in classrooms.

 A small sampling of his classroom presentations includes: